gawshindes/auto-proposal/docs/README.md

 # proposal-gen

-Turns Granola meeting notes into a branded Cloudtech proposal PDF — in seconds.
+Turns meeting  notes into a branded Cloudtech proposal PDF — in seconds.

 ## How it works

-1. SDR pastes Granola notes into the web form
+1. SDR pastes meeting notes into the web form
 2. Claude reads the notes and generates structured proposal content
 3. Tool renders branded HTML (real header/footer images embedded)
 4. Converts to PDF via WeasyPrint — no Google API, no external services